UJAIR-SHAHA/chatbot_streamlit/README.md

 # AI Virtual Assistant for Mobile Store.

-Build a chatbot powered by LlamaIndex that augments GPT 3.5 with the contents of the predefined knowledge base.
+Build a RAG based Chatbot powered by LlamaIndex that augments GPT 3.5 with the contents of the predefined knowledge base.
 It a Virtual Assistant to be used by customers to Explore the categories, features and prices of the Mobile Phones.

 ## Overview of the App